mehdi4version/Bakery/README.md

 ## Design Theme

-The following websites has good design that are sample and at the sametime convey all the information needed to the customers.
-The design main theme of the design is to keep it simple without lossing essential information.
+The following websites has good design that are sample and at the same time convey all the information needed to the customers.
+The main theme of the design is to keep it simple without lossing essential information.

 [Hans & Franz](https://hansnfranz.com)
 [Barkery Lorraine](https://www.bakerylorraine.com)
 [Creswell Bakery](https://www.creswellbakery.com)

 ## Time line for the project